 Microsoft has previously tried to make inroads into the healthcare market in the previous decade, but its ventures, including a hospital software called Amalga, didn’t pan out for the company founded by Bill Gates.
 Microsoft elected not to pursue much else in the way of healthcare in the last decade after the problem with Amalga, but their luck may change in this new joint venture with Providence, which operates hospitals in seven states and is looking to increase its digital presence.

 Microsoft’s partnership with Providence will also enable the healthcare provider to move many of its records from several data centers into a single cloud database, reported Yahoo Finance.
 The initial partnership is slated to last for five years.

 Ultimately, there is no denying that cloud technology has come a long way in recent years.
-With this in mind, Microsoft certifications such as the ms-900 exam have also soared in popularity, with more IT professionals seeking out Microsoft 365 qualifications than ever before.
-Consequently, it will be interesting to see how the healthcare industry benefits from adopting cloud services and Software as a Service (SaaS) cloud models in the future.
+With this in mind, Microsoft certifications such as the ms-900 exam have also soared in popularity.
+More IT are professionals seeking out Microsoft 365 qualifications than ever before as well.
+Consequently, it will be interesting to see how the healthcare industry benefits from adopting cloud services, so find tools to help with Active Directory monitoring, or Software as a Service (SaaS) cloud models in the future.